(traditional resume available upon request)

 I created and wrote for a daily blog that reached between 60,000 to 80,000 unique readers per month.

 I have written thousands of pages of technical documentation.
 I write from the point of view of the reader.
 As a result, my documents serve as excellent QA for the programmers.
+I often write the documentation by directly reading the code.
+I can reduce many 200 page documents to 60 pages or less.

 I think like a user/customer, not like a designer, programmer, manager, or marketer.